APEBOLT123/Silver-Track-Auto-Clicker/README.md

 # How it works,

- 1. Install The Python Script (Silver Track.py)
+ 1. Download the Release Zip

- 2. Install the runner batch file (runner.bat)
+ 2. Extract the Folder

- 3. Ensure both files are in the same directory, it wont work otherwise.
+ 3. In the extracted folder , double click runner.bat and run Silver Track!

- 4. Open runner.bat and your done! :)
+ 4. Enjoy!